 English bulldogs are not only an adorable breed but also a strong one.
 When it comes to proper pet gear, it’s crucial that owners do the right research.
 Picking the wrong harness an English bulldog can mean more time with a trainer and more stress during training.

 With its unique body shape, including oversized heads, short legs, and a barrel chest, an English bulldog can be a challenge to walk.
-Because of their strong desire to pull, finding the perfect harness is never easy.
+Because of their strong desire to pull, finding the perfect harness is never easy (no pull options are good to consider).

 Here, we go over how to choose a harness for your bulldog along with some of the best harnesses available on the market today.
 Keep in mind, that this guide is specifically for English bulldogs and not smaller dogs in the bulldog family like the French bulldog or Boston terrier.